 Gallery specialising in Post-War Spanish Art

-The Galeria Mayoral articulates an exhibition programme focusing on Informalism and postwar art, both Catalan and Spanish, with artists such as Tàpies, Chillida, Millares, Saura, Guerrero, Zóbel, Canogar, Rivera and Francés.
+The gallery articulates an exhibition programme focusing on Informalism and Post-War art, both Catalan and Spanish, with artists such as Tàpies, Chillida, Millares, Saura, Guerrero, Zóbel, Canogar, Rivera and Francés.
 At the same time, the gallery also exhibits the work of such key twentieth-century avant-garde artists as Miró and Picasso.

 It develops projects that are rigorously curated and grow out of an exhaustive process of research and documentation.
 The gallery relies upon the support of the artists’ families, foundations and other institutions whose mission resides in preserving and publicizing the legacy of the artists they represent.
 Likewise, it enjoys the complicity of many collectors and museums, both public and private, when it comes to accomplishing its mission.

-The gallery takes part in art fairs like TEFAF Maastricht, TEFAF New York Spring, Frieze New York, ARCOmadrid and Art Basel Hong Kong.
+The gallery participates in several major art fairs including TEFAF Maastricht, TEFAF New York Spring, Frieze New York, ARCOmadrid and Art Basel Hong Kong.

 Opening of Mayoral Paris

 Mayoral establishes its first gallery space abroad in November.
 Located on the historic Avenue Matignon in Paris, the gallery opened its doors with an exhibition dedicated to Antonio Saura.